ashutosh-rath02/perception/README.md

 - Real-time feedback updates using Socket.IO
 - Room management and user connection handling with Redis
 - Screenshot functionality in the client application
-- Gradient background with floating feedback container
+- Floating feedback container with sharing feature

 ## Technologies